cagov/Cron/qnacrawler/readme.md

 Run the following commands to create a dataset with the metadata the content team has provided:

 ```
+node merge-editorial.js
 node compare.js
 npx json2csv -i all.json -o all.csv
 ```

+The output merged.tsv is the new knowledge base for azure qnamaker.ai

 ## Data collection